ejmr/LNVL/docs/Howto.md

 The file `src/rgb.txt` names every color you can use; although the `Color` module always uses title-case names, so the file lists ‘gray50’ but in scripts you write `LNVL.Color.Gray50`.
+If you want transparency you can use `LNVL.Color.Transparent` for any color.

-Or instead of names you can use [short-hand hexadecimal notation][color-hex]:
+Instead of names you can use [short-hand hexadecimal notation][color-hex]:

     START.backgroundColor = LNVL.Color.fromHex("#088008")